-MySQL is an open-source relational database management system based on Structured Query Language (SQL).
-It is developed and managed by oracle corporation and initially released on 23 may, 1995.
-It is widely being used in many small and large scale industrial applications and capable of handling a large volume of data.
+1. MySQL: MySQL is an open-source relational database management system based on Structured Query Language (SQL).
+It is developed and managed by oracle corporation and was initially released on 23 May 1995.
+It is widely being used in many small and large-scale industrial applications and is capable of handling a large volume of data.

-This model is used to provide random access to a large amount of structured data.
-It build on the top of the hadoop file system and column-oriented in nature.
-It used to store the data in HDFS.
-It is open source database that provides the data replication.
-Three important components of HBase are HMaster, Region server, Zookeeper.
+2. HBase: This model is used to provide random access to a large amount of structured data.
+It builds on the top of the Hadoop file system and is column-oriented in nature.
+It is used to store the data in HDFS.
+It is an open-source database that provides data replication.
+Three important components of HBase are HMaster, Region server, and Zookeeper.

 |1.||Data Type||MySQL manages Structured data.||HBase manages Structured data, Unstructured data.|

 |2.||SQL||It requires Structured Query Language (SQL).||It does not require Structured Query Language.|